Free interactive D&D 5e SRD stat block

 How to run Jackal

-Jackals scatter the moment a real weapon comes out.
-Drop one and the others are gone in three rounds, regrouping on the next ridge to watch.
-They will follow the party for days and the paranoia is the encounter.
+Jackals panic and vanish the moment a real weapon comes out.
+Drop one with a hit and the others are gone in three rounds, regrouping on the next ridge to watch.
+They will follow the party for days and the paranoia is the real encounter.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.